eyecantell/prepdir/INSTALL.md

 prepdir -v

 Configuration
-Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config):
+Exclusions for directories and files are defined in config.yaml (or a custom file specified with --config) using .gitignore-style glob patterns:
 exclude:
   directories:
     - .git